Building native tokens on Cardano for pleasure and profit

 Follow our Cardano status updates to see our weekly progress.
-Alongside the core development work, our teams are working on all the supporting documentation and updating it on the developers website.
 As we expand the capabilities of the native tokens, and add tools and interfaces, we’ll be providing documentation and tutorials to encourage people to get involved.
 Naturally, the codebase is open source and we have already seen a number of interesting community projects emerge (around digital collectibles, for example).

 So a lot will be happening in late February and early March, from final testing and the HFC event, to native tokens on Cardano within a brand new Daedalus wallet experience.
 Exciting times ahead!